2020–21 Baylor Lady Bears basketball team

 The 2020–21 Baylor Lady Bears basketball team represented Baylor University in the 2020–21 NCAA Division I women's basketball season.
 The team played its home games at the Ferrell Center in Waco, Texas and were members of the Big 12 Conference.
-They were led by Hall of Fame coach Kim Mulkey in her 20th season.
+They were led by Hall of Fame coach Kim Mulkey in her 20th and final season with the Bears.
+On April 26, 2021, Mulkey was introduced as head coach of the LSU Tigers.

 This was the final season in which Baylor women's basketball used the "Lady Bears" nickname.
 On September 3, 2021, Baylor announced that the last three women's teams that were still using "Lady Bears", namely basketball, soccer, and volleyball, would be known simply as "Bears" from that point forward.

 Previous season

 The Lady Bears finished the 2018–19 season with a record of 28–2, 17–1 in Big 12 to win the Big 12 regular season title.
 They qualified for the Big 12 women's tournament, which, along with the NCAA women's tournament, was canceled due to the COVID-19 pandemic.